How to Drain Your Water Heater: A Step-by-Step Guide

 Step 5: Re-Shut the Valve Before Refilling the Water Heater

 At this point, you can open the gas valve or flip the breaker switch back on.
-Like we mentioned before, don’t forget that some models might need to be entirely full before the water can be safely heated.
+Like we mentioned before, don’t forget that certain models might need to be entirely full before the water can be safely heated.
 Make sure you review your manufacturer’s instructions before starting the process.

 Keep Your Water Heater Sediment-Free for Best Results